huangzhii/TSUNAMI/README.md

 ```bash
 sudo apt-get install libssl-dev
 ```
+Warning: Do not perform "sudo apt-get remove libssl".
+If you did, tears I see drop from your eyes.
 * If error occured when showing "ERROR: dependency ‘annotate’ is not available for package ‘genefilter’", run following in bash:
 ```bash
 sudo apt-get install libxml2-dev